jonnyns/sosi_files_importer/README.md

 Thereafter the user is asked for one or more SOSI files.
 Multiple files can be selected in the dialog.

-The appropriate files are then parsed, one by one.
-For every selected file a dialog will show all SOSI elements tags present.
+The appropriate SOSI files are then parsed, one by one.
+For every selected file a dialog will open and show all SOSI element tags present.
 The user can choose to include/exclude any tags appropriate for the particular import.
 Default is inclusion of all element tags.

+It is a good idea to open the Blender System Console before doing any imports, as the console will display importing details while processing.
+Any problems occurring while importing should be indicated in the console window.

 ## Example .sos file